 The Crochet Ragdoll Snowman crochet pattern is available for FREE on this website.
 If you’d like an ad-free, printable PDF version, you may purchase it for a small fee from my Etsy or Ravelry shops.
 Thank you so much for supporting Loops & Love Crochet!

 - Worsted-weight (#4) yarn – Any worsted-weight #4 yarn can be used for this project.
 I used WeCrochet/Knit Picks Dishie yarn.
 The colorways in the snowmen above are White, Conch, Azure, Verdigris, Begonia, and Black.
+You’ll need approximately 65 yds of White and then just very small amounts of the other accent colors.
 SHOP HERE for all of their Dishie yarn in ALL the beautiful colors!

 - Crochet Hook – 3.25mm crochet hook